Son of Stimpy: Reception

+Thad Komorowski gave the episode four stars out of five.

-In An Introduction to Film Studies the episode is used as a case study and comments on the motifs in the episode.The 'Son of God' motif which underpins the cartoon, signalled in its title and its Christmas setting and soundtrack, allies the sacred and profane in a way that some might find provocative.
+In An Introduction to Film Studies, the episode is used as a case study and comments on the motifs in the episode.The 'Son of God' motif which underpins the cartoon, signalled in its title and its Christmas setting and soundtrack, allies the sacred and profane in a way that some might find provocative.
 Kricfalusi does not make this a coherent analogy, however, but self-evidently uses the 'openness' of the animated vocabulary for subversive purposes.

-A. J. Carson of tvdvdreviews.com praised the episode as "pitch-perfect send up of maudlin Christmas specials".
+A. J. Carson of tvdvdreviews.com praised the episode as a "pitch-perfect send-up of maudlin Christmas specials".

 In 1993, the episode was nominated for the Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) at the 45th Primetime Emmy Awards.

 In 2007, the episode was ranked No. 96 in the 100 Greatest Nicktoon Episodes Countdown.